hantsy/helidon-sandbox/docs/se-dbclient.md

 ```

 In the former codes, we used `Routing.builder()...error()` in the `Main` class to handle global exceptions.
 Here we have to improve it slightly.
-When throwing an exception a `CompletionStage` stream, it wraps it into a  `CompletionException`.
+When throwing an exception in a `CompletionStage` stream, it wraps it into a  `CompletionException`.

 ```java
 private static ErrorHandler<Throwable> handleErrors() {